25 Years Ago: Kiss’ Original Lineup Sorta Reunites for ‘Psycho Circus’

 Recently returned drummer Peter Criss and lead guitarist Ace Frehley play on just three tracks, with studio musicians – including Frehley's future replacement Tommy Thayer – handling most of the heavy lifting the rest of the way.

-As engineer Mike Plotnikoff explains in the book Kiss: Behind the Mask, “The reason Ace and Peter didn't play much on the Psycho Circus album is because of a decision [producer] Bruce Fairbairn made.
-Even though Gene [Simmons] and Paul [Stanley] wanted it to be the original band on the record, when Bruce heard Ace and Peter play in pre-production, he thought to make the kind of record he wanted to make, Ace and Peter wouldn't cut it as players."
+"The reason Ace and Peter didn't play much on the Psycho Circus album is because of a decision [producer] Bruce Fairbairn made," engineer Mike Plotnikoff explains in the book Kiss: Behind the Mask.
+"Even though Gene [Simmons] and Paul [Stanley] wanted it to be the original band on the record, when Bruce heard Ace and Peter play in pre-production, he thought to make the kind of record he wanted to make, Ace and Peter wouldn't cut it as players."

-So Fairbairn recruited Kevin Valentine to play drums, and Thayer (who helped Ace re-learn his original guitar parts for the reunion tour) to handle lead guitar duties.
+So, Fairbairn recruited Kevin Valentine to play drums, and Thayer (who helped Ace re-learn his original guitar parts for the reunion tour) to handle lead guitar duties.
 Former Kiss guitarist Bruce Kulick also reportedly chipped in with guitar and bass work on two tracks.

-The lead track "Psycho Circus" falls just shy of its ambitious goals to stand alongside past epic concert openers like "Detroit Rock City,” Stanley delivers a rousing throwback anthem with the outrageously titled "I Pledge Allegiance to the State of Rock & Roll," and revisits the best of the band's makeup-free era with "Dreamin."
+The lead track "Psycho Circus" falls just shy of its ambitious goals to stand alongside past epic concert openers like "Detroit Rock City," but Stanley offers a rousing throwback anthem with the outrageously titled "I Pledge Allegiance to the State of Rock & Roll," and revisits the best of the band's makeup-free era with "Dreamin."

-Simmons delivers a diverse selection of quality songs as well – from the moody, menacing "Within" to the surprisingly sweet, sunny (and in retrospect, somewhat ironic) statement of unity "We Are One" and the acoustic guitar, piano and string aided album closing "Journey of 1,000 Years."
+Simmons delivers a diverse selection of quality songs as well – from the moody, menacing "Within" to the surprisingly sweet, sunny (and in retrospect, somewhat ironic) statement of unity "We Are One" and the acoustic guitar, piano and string aided album-closing "Journey of 1,000 Years."

 The original lineup plays together just once, on the swaggering, Frehley-sung album highlight "Into the Void."
 Criss is naturally given a ballad to sing, "I Finally Found My Way," and all four trade lead vocals on "You Wanted the Best," an extremely catchy song that manages to serve as both a historical account of the reunion and a public group therapy / bitch session.